Tummy Trouble – Bloating Relief

 Cinnamon contains several antioxidants that may help ease digestion and reduce the risk of irritation and damage in the digestive tract including eugenol, cinnamaldehyde, linalool, and camphor.
 These substances may also help to neutralize stomach acidity to reduce heartburn and indigestion.

 People with an upset stomach could try adding 1 tsp of good-quality cinnamon powder, or a cinnamon stick, to their meals (just ensure the stick is removed before eating).
 Alternatively, they could try mixing the cinnamon with boiling water to make a tea.
-Doing this several times daily may help to relieve indigestion.
+Doing this several times daily may help to relieve indigestion (more on this at healthline).

 With use for its anti-nausea properties being traced back to ancient times, ginger may be one of the longest used natural stomach ache remedies.
 Ginger has the ability to help with both an upset stomach & indigestion as well as nausea & vomiting.